 A former Bank of America Corp.
-(BAC) executive was indicted for allegedly participating in what prosecutors said was a “far-reaching conspiracy” to defraud municipal bond investments through bid rigging.
+(BAC:US) executive was indicted for allegedly participating in what prosecutors said was a “far-reaching conspiracy” to defraud municipal bond investments through bid rigging.

 Phillip D. Murphy, former head of Bank of America’s municipal derivatives desk, was charged with conspiracy to defraud the U.S., wire fraud and conspiracy to make false entries in bank records, according to the indictment filed yesterday in federal court in Charlotte, North Carolina.

 Murphy “allegedly participated in a complex fraud scheme and conspiracies to manipulate what was supposed to be a competitive process,” Scott D. Hammond, a deputy assistant attorney general in the Justice Department’s Antitrust Division, said in an e-mailed statement.
 “The division recently convicted at trial several individuals in this investigation, which is ongoing.”

 So far, 13 individuals from banks including Bank of America, JPMorgan Chase & Co.
 (JPM:US) and UBS AG (UBSN) have pleaded guilty in the Justice Department’s investigation.
 Bank of America, JPMorgan, UBS, Wells Fargo & Co.
 (WFC:US) and General Electric Co. have paid more than $700 million in restitution and penalties.